tildebyte/ChucK-plugin-for-ST3/README.md

 press the keyboard shortcut and watch it expand.

 - `i..n` (where `i` is your chosen iteration variable _name_, and `n` is a number)
-- `i..some_array` can be used if you want to iterate of an array.
+- `i..some_array` can be used if you want to iterate over an array.

 ```c